Arts & Crafts Kitchens

 His timing was perfect.
 In its revolutionary vacuum can, SPAM could be kept on the shelf for seven years without spoiling, which made it an ideal staple of GI mess halls after the Japanese attack on Pearl Harbor four years later.

-Dubbed the "Miracle Meat" by military planners; soldiers, sailors and Marines in the ranks were often less complimentary, christening it "Something Posing as Meat", "Ham that Failed its Physical" and "Meatloaf Without Basic Training", among other, sometimes much cruder, sobriquets.
+Dubbed the "Miracle Meat" by military planners; soldiers, sailors, and Marines in conflict areas were often less complimentary, christening it "Mystery Meat", "Something Posing as Meat", "Ham that Failed its Physical" and "Meatloaf Without Basic Training", among other, sometimes much cruder, sobriquets.

-It changed the British diet both during and after the War, becoming a regular feature of British breakfasts and school lunch programs by the 1960s.
+It changed the British diet both during and after the War, becoming a regular feature of breakfasts and school lunch programs in the UK by the 1960s.

 The SPAM fritter (battered and fried sliced SPAM), introduced in the 1940s as a wartime expedient, is still popular — sold in "chippies" (British for stand-up-only fast food restaurant), and pre-made in a can for heat and serve convenience at home.